 EMT vs. Rigid Conduit: When and How to Use Each Type

 Choosing the right conduit is a critical decision in any electrical installation, balancing code compliance, safety, and cost.
 In the debate of EMT vs Rigid conduit, the choice hinges on the environment and the level of protection required.
-Electrical Metallic Tubing (EMT), governed by NEC Article 358, is a lightweight, thin-walled raceway ideal for most indoor commercial and residential applications where it won’t be subject to severe physical damage.
+Electrical Metallic Tubing (EMT), governed by NEC Article 358, is a lightweight, thin-walled raceway ideal for many indoor commercial and residential applications where it won’t be subject to severe physical damage.
 Conversely, Rigid Metal Conduit (RMC), covered in NEC Article 344, is the heavyweight champion, offering the highest degree of physical damage protection.
-Its thick, threaded walls make it a preferred choice for demanding industrial environments, outdoor installations, and hazardous locations like a Class I Division 1 area.
-While EMT offers faster installation and lower costs, RMC provides unparalleled durability and the ability to serve as an equipment grounding conductor on its own.
+Its thick, threaded walls make it a preferred choice for demanding industrial environments and outdoor installations.
+In hazardous (classified) areas you must use equipment and wiring methods listed for the classification (see NEC Article 500/501).
+While EMT offers faster installation and lower costs, RMC provides durability and — when the raceway and fittings are installed to provide electrical continuity and bonding — can be part of the equipment grounding conductor path per NEC requirements.

 Understanding the Fundamentals: NEC Article 358 and NEC Article 344